JustBuddy/JustBuddy/README.md

 ## Current projects
 - **BUDDYWORKS** - A VRChat-centric community with a creator focus. 🔧
 - **Schnitzeltreff** - Gaming Community *(kinda dead though, but we do LAN-Parties!)* 🎮
+- **Peugeot Citroën** - Discord of r/peugeot and our friends of r/Citroen. 🚗

 ## Things I do
 - **Community Management** 😎